Tudat/tudat/tutorials/tudatFeatures/astroTools/trajectoryDesign.rst

 The user can build a trajectory by defining the departure planet, the sequence of planets visited, the leg types of the mission, the defining variables of those legs, and the final capture planet.
 This code works especially well with the pagmo optimization code to generate optimal trajectories.

+The trajectories calculated here are based on several assumptions.
+They are as follows:

+        - Patched-conics is used in the complete calculation of the trajectory.
+No forces except for the gravity of the central body and the thrust applied by the vehicle are considered.

+	- The planetary sequence is fixed beforehand.

+	- Only one revolution per transfer is considered.

+	- The transfer direction are all counter-clockwise.

+	- If a DSM is applied, it can only be done once every transfer.

+If the trajectory design code is used, these assumptions need to be taken into account.

 Trajectory Models
 ~~~~~~~~~~~~~~~~~
-A trajectory can be of three different types: Multiple Gravity Assist (MGA) trajectory, Multiple Gravity Assist with 1 Deep Space Maneuver per leg using Velocity Formulation (MGA-1DSM-VF) trajectory, and Multiple Gravity Assist with 1 Deep Space Maneuver per leg using Position Formulation (MGA-1DSM-PF) trajectory.
+Each trajectory is built up from different legs.
+Each leg can be either a departure leg, swing-by leg, or a capture leg.
+Each trajectory has to stat with a departure leg and end with a capture leg.
+The departure and swing-by legscan be divided into 3 different types.
+These 3 different types are: Multiple Gravity Assist (MGA), Multiple Gravity Assist with 1 Deep Space Maneuver per leg using Velocity Formulation (MGA-1DSM-VF), and Multiple Gravity Assist with 1 Deep Space Maneuver per leg using Position Formulation (MGA-1DSM-PF).
 The differences between the VM and PM can be found `here <https://repository.tudelft.nl/islandora/object/uuid%3A02468c77-5c64-4df8-9a24-1ed7ad9d1408?collection=education>`_.
-Each trajectory model is build up from multiple legs, which can be selected by the user.
-There are three different leg types that can be selected:
+Each combination of leg and type is discussed below  .

-	- :literal:`Departure leg`:
+	- :literal:`Departure leg MGA`:

 	   This leg starts at a parking orbit around the departure planet and ends when the sphere of influence of the target planet is reached.
+No DSM is performed during the transfer.

+	- :literal:`Departure leg MGA-1DSM-PF`:

+	   This leg starts at a parking orbit around the departure planet and ends when the sphere of influence of the target planet is reached.
+One DSM is performed, and calculated using the position formulation.

+	- :literal:`Departure leg MGA-1DSM-VF`:

+	   This leg starts at a parking orbit around the departure planet and ends when the sphere of influence of the target planet is reached.
+One DSM is performed, and calculated using the velocity formulation.

-	- :literal:`Swing-by leg`:
+	- :literal:`Swing-by leg MGA`:

 	   A swing-by leg starts at the beginning of the swing-by maneuver (at the edge of the sphere of influence of the swing-by planet), and ends at the sphere of influence of the target planet.
+After the GA is performed at the swing-by planet, no additional DSM is performed.

+	- :literal:`Swing-by leg MGA-1DSM-PF`:

+	   A swing-by leg starts at the beginning of the swing-by maneuver (at the edge of the sphere of influence of the swing-by planet), and ends at the sphere of influence of the target planet.
+After the GA is performed at the swing-by planet, an additional DSM is performed.
+The location, magnitude, and direction are defined using the position formulation.

+	- :literal:`Swing-by leg MGA-1DSM-VF`:

+	   A swing-by leg starts at the beginning of the swing-by maneuver (at the edge of the sphere of influence of the swing-by planet), and ends at the sphere of influence of the target planet.
+After the GA is performed at the swing-by planet, an additional DSM is performed.
+The location, magnitude, and direction are defined using the velocity formulation.

 	- :literal:`Capture leg`: